 Elected as deputy governor for his home state, Bayelsa, in 1999, he was once again serving his time without particular distinction.

 Until, that is, his boss was impeached on corruption charges.

-The BBC's Fidelis Mbah says insiders regard him as a politician without a political base - and more of an administrator than a leader.
+PDP insiders regarded him as a politician without a political base - and more of an administrator than a leader.

-It had been suggested that Nigeria's many groups of powerbrokers agreed to let him formally become acting president only because he was not seen as a threat - and would not seek to contest April's elections.
+It had been suggested that Nigeria's many groups of powerbrokers agreed to let Mr Jonathan formally become acting president only because he was not seen as a threat.

-But the huge margin of his victory at the PDP primaries, with several central and northern states backing him, proves his political acumen and the relative smoothness of his assumption of power.
+But he threw his hat into the ring at the PDP primaries and with several central and northern states backing him, proved his political acumen.

 "There has not been any rise that's been so meteoric in Nigeria," analyst Charles Dokubo said in 2010.

 On the relevance of the acting president's name, he said: "What is luck?
 Luck is when you can take advantage of an opportunity.
 He was in the right place at the right time."

 Journalist Ben Shemang is among the many Nigerians who believe Mr Jonathan's name had given him an advantage.